metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Wide receiver screens are a favored play on third downs for this Jaguars offense.

 Jacksonville's linebackers are incredibly slow and easy to fool, once again.

+Two poor decisions by Foles.
+Missing open receivers that he should have perhaps picked up on pre-snap.